Premium

 Activities

-• Students begin by discussing their opinions on Black Friday and big sales events.
+• Students begin by discussing their opinions on Black Friday and big sales events in a warm-up discussion.
 They then move on to a vocabulary matching exercise to learn key terms from the video, such as 'frenzy,' 'congestion,' and 'to turn a profit,' preparing them for the listening task.

 • Learners watch a video about the surprising origins of the term 'Black Friday' and complete a true/false comprehension task.
 This is followed by a focused grammar practice on the past simple vs. the present perfect tenses based on the video's content.